AnyChart/docs.anychart.com/Stock_Charts/Series/Overview.md

 You can add a background series of any type to the scrollbar and adjust its colors in the selected state:

 ```
-// create the thumbnail series in the scroller
+// create a thumbnail series in the scroller
 var scrollerSeries = chart.scroller().column(mapping2);

 // set the color for the selected columns in the scroller series